Turtando/Good-Readme-Generator/Develop/userREADME.md

-# Turtando's Project
+# Turtando's Readme

 # Description
-It will run a script.
+This project will generate a readme file for the user.

 # Table of Contents